flynetworks/jetfire/README.md

 ## License ##

-Jetfire is license under the Apache License.
+Flyfire  is license under the Apache License.

 ## Contact ##